cockroachdb/docs/src/current/v23.2/migration-overview.md

 ##### Shadowing

-You can "shadow" your production workload by sending your source traffic to CockroachDB in parallel.
+You can "shadow" your production workload by executing your source SQL statements on CockroachDB in parallel.
 The [CockroachDB Live Migration Service (LMS)]({% link {{ page.version.version }}/live-migration-service.md %}) can perform shadowing.
 You can then [test the queries](#test-query-results-and-performance) on CockroachDB for consistency, performance, and potential issues with the migration.

 Shadowing may not be necessary or practical for your workload.
 For example, because transactions are serialized on CockroachDB, this will limit your ability to validate the performance of high-throughput workloads.